Visit from astronauts, talent shows: UAE schools ‘power down’ ahead of two-month summer break

 “This includes a whole school musical showcase with singing, an orchestra, a wind band, and student rock bands, as well as piano recitals and an art exhibition.
 There will also be final sporting events, competitions, and tournaments, thus ending off the year on a high note.
 In addition, the Pre-Prep students and staff will also enjoy a fun-filled Splash Day on their new campus,” added Crowder-Cloe.

-Indian schools also complete their evaluations ahead of their summer adieu.
-School heads highlighted the pace and intensity of a hectic term now transitioning to embrace a relaxed holiday setting.
+Indian schools complete their evaluations ahead of their summer adieu.
+School heads highlighted that the pace and intensity of a hectic term is now transitioning to embrace a relaxed holiday setting.

-Sangita Chima, Amity School Dubai Principal, said, “We completed all our exams in the previous two weeks.
+Sangita Chima, Amity School Dubai Principal, said: “We completed all our exams in the previous two weeks.
 This week we completed an error analysis for each student and a rigorous review of assessment data.
-We see an exciting KG Market Day, a 10-Day Maths Challenge, Talent Auditions, and fun class parties on a WWYW (wear what you want) on the last day before we say our goodbyes.”
+We will have an exciting KG Market Day, a 10-Day Maths Challenge, Talent Auditions, and fun class parties on a WWYW (wear what you want) on the last day before we say our goodbyes.”

-Other Indian schools concluded the term with a series of engaging events and programs for students and parents to enjoy, fostering a sense of community and continuous learning.
+Other Indian schools concluded the term with a series of engaging events and programmes for students and parents to enjoy, fostering a sense of community and continuous learning.

 Principals emphasised that, even as schools closed for the long break, they planned to keep students partially engaged with vacation assignments.
 These tasks included exploring online digital reading resources to help students stay connected with their academics and improve their skills.